amychan331/github-followers/README.md

 ## Technical
 Main library chosen was React installed with create-react-app.
 Most of the code that I created are in './src'.
 React was chosen because the app's UI is generated from external API, so it will be generated views dynamically from user interaction, often resulting in numerouse image loading.
 As a UI library known for efficient update due to its virtual DOM feature, React is particularly suited for those purposes.

+Part of the reason I chose React was because it was component based, so it was easy to keep the code organize.
+I organize by function, placing files that display static codes in "components" and file that focus in content generation such as API calls in "containers".

 In addition, I wanted its build-in testing feature, since I only recently learned Mocha and have not yet implemented it in a project.
 Here, I went with build-in Jest to reduce configuration time.
 I also installed enzyme and sino, though sino was later remove because I ran out of time.
 Sino is definitely something I hope to touch on if there is more time.

 To ensure responsiveness, I went with mobile-first methology where I started with the smallest  screen.
 Image loading speed is another concern.
 Examining Github's thumbnails, I realize I can reduce resolution and size by query.

-## Architecture
-Part of the reason I chose React was because it was component based, so it was easy to keep the code organize.
-I organize by function, placing files that display static codes in "components" and file that focus in content generation such as API calls in "containers".

 ## To-Do / Lesson for Future
 * Incorporate more testing in the future, and start it earlier.
 If there is more time, I wand to add testing for when there is more user interaction.